fmaussion/salem/HOWTO_RELEASE.md

     We also update the stable branch with `git cherrypick` for documentation only fixes that apply the current released version.
 10. Add a section for the next release (`v.X.(Y+1)`) to `doc/whats-new.rst`.
+   Reset setup.py's `is_released` to False.
 11. Commit your changes and push to master again:

        git commit -a -m 'Revert to dev version' git push origin master

-   You're done pushing to master!
-13. Issue the release on GitHub.
+12. Issue the release on GitHub.
 Click on "Draft a new release" at https://github.com/fmaussion/salem/releases.
 Type in the version number, but don't bother to describe it -- we maintain that on the docs instead.
-14. Update the docs.
+13. Update the docs.
 Login to https://readthedocs.org/projects/salem/versions/ and switch your new release tag (at the bottom) from "Inactive" to "Active".
     It should now build automatically.
-15. Issue the release announcement!
+14. Issue the release announcement!